tmoore8/CapstoneTwo_Deli/README.md

 Interesting Code
 --
 ![img_11.png](src/main/java/com/ps/img_11.png)
 Inside the Order class the 'saveReceipt()' and 'generateFileName()' work in tandem to save the Order to a file.
 The 'generateFileName()' dynamically generates a unique file name based on the current date and time, while the 'saveReceipt()' method writes the order details to the file with formatted prices, and handles any potential IOExceptions.
-I found thus interesting because it demonstrates how to handle creation of new files in Java.
+I found this interesting because it demonstrates how to handle creation of new files in Java.